Work On Your Foosball Stance

 You can even try playing games with each of the two stances to see the noticeable difference in how it affects your game.

-Once you start using the proper body stance, you’ll notice that it not only improves your ease of motion with the rods, but it also gives you noticeable improvement on the power and speed of your shots.
+The proper body stance not only improves your ease of motion with the rods, but it also gives you noticeable improvement on the power and speed of your shots.
 And if you play a lot of games regularly, then you might already know that you can get a repetitive stress injury (RSI) or back injury from the wrong body stance.
 But, if you follow our tips above, you should be able to reduce your instances of injury or strain.